 Employers know that knowledge is difficult to consolidate if it’s not applied in a real-life situation so they will want to know how you’ve used your knowledge effectively.

 Apply new insights at work as quickly as possible.
 Testing should be a well-established practice at your company anyway, so trial what you’ve learnt on an existing project or campaign.
-If you this is not possible then apply them to a personal project instead.
+If this is not possible then apply them to a personal project instead.
 Add the specifics to your CV and portfolio so you have evidence of applying your new skills, rather than just claims.

 Be open-minded and adaptable

 Content marketing is challenging because of the sheer pace at which it changes.
-So, while you must be diligent about learning as many tools, techniques and skills as possible, you must also be prepared for that knowledge to be disrupted and even disproved soon afterwards.
+So, whilst you must be diligent about learning as many tools, techniques and skills as possible, you must also be prepared for that knowledge to be disrupted and even disproved soon afterwards.
 Herein lies the challenge of content marketing: little of what you learn is finite.

 A willingness to test and measure is essential, as is a willingness to adapt and open your mind to new theories.
 In content marketing this is known as A & B testing, different techniques work for different audiences, businesses and contexts.
 To build a career in content marketing, you must prepare for a lot of trial and error and sometimes, unpredictable results.